KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

    - MMM-RAIN-MAP.js: Line 28, Column 35686: 't' is defined but never used. (rule: no-unused-vars)
    - MMM-RAIN-MAP.js: Line 28, Column 130360: 't' is defined but never used. (rule: no-unused-vars)
    - MMM-RAIN-MAP.js: Line 28, Column 130362: Empty block statement. (rule: no-empty)
+   - package.json: Line 5, Column 3: Package top-level property "main" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 6, Column 3: Package top-level property "repository" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 10, Column 3: Package top-level property "keywords" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 19, Column 3: Package top-level property "author" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 21, Column 3: Package top-level property "bugs" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 24, Column 3: Package top-level property "homepage" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
    - rollup.config.mjs: Line 6, Column 34: Parsing error: Unexpected token assert (rule: None)